Tractor unit: Overview

-Tractor units typically have large-displacement diesel engines for power, durability, and economy; several axles; and a multi-ratio transmission (10, 13, or 18 gears) for maximum flexibility in gearing.
+Tractor units typically have large-displacement diesel engines for power, durability, and economy; several axles; and a multi-ratio transmission (between 10 and 18 gears) for maximum flexibility in gearing.

 The tractor–trailer combination distributes a load across multiple axles while being more maneuverable than an equivalently sized rigid truck.
 The most common trailer attachment system is a fifth-wheel coupling, allowing a rapid shift between trailers performing different functions, such as a bulk tipper and box trailer.
-Trailers containing differing cargos can be rapidly swapped between tractors, eliminating downtime while a trailer is unloaded or loaded.
+Trailers containing differing cargos can be rapidly swapped between tractors, which eliminates downtime while a trailer is unloaded or loaded.

 Drawbar couplings are also found, particularly in dedicated exceptionally heavy-duty ballast tractors and as a means to connect intermediate fifth-wheel dollies for pulling multiple semi-trailers.

 Most tractor units are based on the chassis of a large truck (Class 8 in North America) minus the cargo body, with shorter frames used for cabovers and day-cab tractors, and longer frames used for sleeper cab tractors, to accommodate the longer cabin.

+Electrification

+Despite most tractor units being diesel powered, several manufacturers have begun experimenting and producing tractor units for short and regional-haul freight.
+These vehicles utilize large lithium-ion or lithium iron phosphate batteries.
+Electrification of semi-trucks remains a challenge, studies claim that charging stations for heavy duty EVs are heavily concentrated and can often equal to aggregated loads of thousands of households, which may jeopardize local electric grid when there are no large energy storage unit near the charger to act as buffer for the grid.